Yellowbrick: Machine Learning Visualization¶

 Model Selection Visualization¶

 … and more!
-Visualizers are being added all the time; be sure to check the examples (or even the develop branch) and feel free to contribute your ideas for new Visualizers!
+Visualizers are being added all the time.
+Check the examples (or even the develop branch).
+Feel free to contribute your ideas for new Visualizers!

 Table of Contents¶

 - Effective Matplotlib

 - Yellowbrick for Teachers

 - Frequently Asked Questions

 - User Testing Instructions